 Opening dubious emails and downloading malicious files is another big problem.
 Many employees open email attachments without blinking without prior checking.
 Find Here details.

-3. Engage bad intentions
+3. Employee bad intentions

 Unfortunately, not only human error and inattention are the causes of data compromise within a company.
 Bad intentional employees play an important role,